Applying for an HMO Licence

 Section 15 of the HMO Act (NI) 2016 allows the council to issue a temporary exemption notice following an application from the HMO owner.

-A temporary exemption notice applies where the owner of an unlicensed HMO makes an application to the council explaining what steps will be taken to stop the premises from being a HMO (such as making sure the number of occupants reduces below three, or that sufficient basic amenities for exclusive use are installed so that occupants do not have to share them).
+A temporary exemption notice applies where the owner of an unlicensed HMO makes an application to the council explaining what steps will be taken to stop the premises from being an HMO (such as making sure the number of occupants reduces below three, or that sufficient basic amenities for exclusive use are installed so that occupants do not have to share them).
 The council must be satisfied that these steps will be successful.

 We have a step-by-step video tutorial to help you fill out your application.
 We encourage you to watch it before completing the form.

-Watch our video (link opens in new window)
+Watch our video about applying for a temporary exemption notice (link opens in new window)

 Apply for a temporary exemption notice (link opens in a new window)